NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/index.md

 The board controller is the firmware running on the Interface MCU that controls the behavior of the DK.

 !!! note "Note"
       The current Board Configurator version is experimental.
-This means that the application is incomplete in functionality and verification and will change in the future.
+This means that the application is incomplete in functionality and will change in the future.

 ## Supported devices